Weak measurements, non-classicality and negative probability

 \section{Applications - I}

-Non classicality is a characteristic of all the quantum states, including the simplest of them all -- the single qubit.
+Non-classicality is a characteristic of all the quantum states, including the simplest of them all -- the single qubit.
 This is amply reflected in the definitions of both weak measurement and PPs.
 In fact, a single qubit is quite a rich lab to test quantum mechanics.
-With this in mind, we propose three applications: a witness for coherence, a direct verification of non boolean nature of quantum logic, and a quantum game based on violation of classical probability rule.
-Weak measurements act as experimental probes in all the cases.
+With this in mind, we propose three applications: a witness for coherence, a direct verification of non-Boolean nature of quantum logic, and a quantum game based on violation of classical probability rule.
+Weak measurements act as experimental probes in all cases.